Bufflehead: Breeding

-Buffleheads are monogamous, and the females may return to the same nest site, year after year.
+Buffleheads are monogamous ducks.
 They nest in cavities in trees, primarily aspens or poplars, using mostly old flicker nests, close (usually < 25 m) to water.
 Nest competitors include mountain bluebird (Sialia currucoides), tree swallow (Tachycineta bicolor), and European starling.
 There was one recorded instance of a female Barrow's goldeneye killing a bufflehead adult female and her brood.
 Smaller cavities are preferred because of less competition with the larger goldeneyes.
 Females may be killed on the nest by mammals, such as foxes (Vulpes and Urocyon sp.), weasels (Mustela and Neogale sp.) or mink (Neogale vison), and by goldeneyes over nest competition.
+In the summer, the ducks have breeding grounds near lakes in the boreal forest and aspen parklands of central Canada.

 Average clutch size is nine (range six to 11), and eggs average 50.5 by 36.3 mm.
 Incubation averages 30 days, and nest success is high (79% in one study) compared to ground-nesting species like the teal.
 A day after the last duckling hatches, the brood leaps from the nest cavity.
 The young fledge at 50–55 days of age.
-Predators of adults include the peregrine falcon (Falco peregrinus), snowy owl (Bubo scandiacus), bald eagle (Haliaeetus leucocephalus), golden eagle (Aquila chrysaetos), red-tailed hawk (Buteo jamaicensis), great horned owl (Bubo virginianus), and Cooper's hawk (Accipiter cooperii).
+Predators of adults include the peregrine falcon (Falco peregrinus), snowy owl (Bubo scandiacus), bald eagle (Haliaeetus leucocephalus), golden eagle (Aquila chrysaetos), red-tailed hawk (Buteo jamaicensis), great horned owl (Bubo virginianus), and Cooper's hawk (Astur cooperii).